-In contrast, design guidelines for evolutionary algorithms advocate ``synonymous encodings'', where genotypes mapping to the same phenotype $x\in X$ are very similar, i.e., $\alpha^{-1}(x)$ forms a local ``cluster'' in $Y$.
-This picture is incompatible with the presence of extensive neutral paths observed in biologically inspired landscape models.
-An empirical study \cite{Knowles:02}, furthermore, shows that the introduction of arbitrary redundancy (by means of random Boolean network mapping) does not increase the performance of mutation-based search: only very high levels of randomized redundancy result in the emergence of neutral paths \cite{Reidys:97a}.
+In contrast, some authors advocate to use ``synonymous encodings'' for the design of evolutionary algorithms, where genotypes mapping to the same phenotype $x\in X$ are very similar, i.e., $\alpha^{-1}(x)$ forms a local ``cluster'' in $Y$, see e.g.\ \cite{Rothlauf:06,Choi:08,Rothlauf:11}.
+This picture is incompatible with the advantages of extensive neutral paths observed in biologically inspired landscape models \cite{Schuster:94a,Fernandez:07} and in genetic programming \cite{Yu:02,Banzhaf:06}.
+An empirical study \cite{Knowles:02}, furthermore, shows that the introduction of arbitrary redundancy (by means of random Boolean network mapping) does not increase the performance of mutation-based search.
+This observation can be understood in terms of a random graph model of neutral networks, in which only very high levels of randomized redundancy result in the emergence of neutral paths \cite{Reidys:97a}.

-An important feature that most recent literature appears to have overlooked is that the redundancy of $Y$ with respect to $X$ need not be homogeneous \cite{Rothlauf:03}.
+An important feature that appears to have been overlooked in most recent literature is that the redundancy of $Y$ with respect to $X$ need not be homogeneous \cite{Rothlauf:03}.
 Inhomogeneous redundancy implies that the size of the preimage $|\alpha^{-1}(x)|$ may depend on $x \in X$.
-In the event that this size is anti-correlated with the energy of $x$, then the encoding $Y$ enables the preferential sampling of low-energy states in $X$.
+If $|\alpha^{-1}(x)|$ is anti-correlated with the energy $f(x)$, then the encoding $Y$ enables the preferential sampling of low-energy states in $X$.
 Thus even a random selection of a state yields lower energy when performed in $Y$ than in $X$.
-Here we demonstrate this {\em enrichment} of low energy states for three established combinatorial optimization problems and suitably chosen encodings, which we describe after giving a few mathematical prerequsites.
-We formalize and measure enrichment in terms of densities of states on $X$ and $Y$.
+Here we demonstrate this \emph{enrichment} of low energy states for three established combinatorial optimization problems and suitably chosen encodings.
+The necessary formal aspects of energy landscapes and their encodings are outlined in the Methods section.
+We formalize and measure enrichment in terms of densities of states on $X$ and $Y$, see \emph{Methods} for a formal treatment.
 We illustrate the effects of encoding by comparing performance of optimization heuristics on the direct and encoded landscapes.